Updated June 5, 2023

 10. Take feedback after communicating ideas

 In a nutshell, think before you speak and follow the dos and don’ts of communicating ideas to be an effective communicator amongst people.
 There is no one key to becoming an effective communicator.
 Still, by adopting the above tips, one can improve and enhance his/her communication style.
 You can learn effective communication styles more fruitfully by observing how others communicate.
-Most organizations encourage employees to share their thoughts and inputs in order to improve internal communication within teams, which ultimately benefits the organization.
+Most organizations encourage employees to share their thoughts and inputs to improve internal communication within teams, ultimately benefiting the organization.